-- 225. FIGURE PAINTING.
+225. FIGURE PAINTING.
 Four hours credit.
 Prerequisite, FA 120.
-Painting in oils from the human figure. - 228.
-SECONDARY SCHOOL ART WORKSHOP.
+Painting in oils from the human figure.

+228. SEMINAR IN SECONDARY ART.
 Two hours credit.

+A survey and demonstration of new ideas in art techniques and

 A survey and demonstration of new ideas in art techniques and materials essential to a secondary school art program.
-Student participation in selected areas. - 230.
-WORKSHOP IN ART FOR ELEMENTARY TEACHERS.
+Student partiplication in selected areas.

+230. SEMINAR IN ELEMENTARY ART.
 Two hours credit.
 This course is designed to give the graduate student a philosophy of art education; an understanding of and an opportunity to participate in the essential art activities for the elementary school; to develop his interest and enthusiasm for the teaching of art.
 Emphasis is given to the creative approach and the integration of the art activities with the entire school program.

-- 232. ADVANCED SCENE DESIGN.
+232. ADVANCED SCENE DESIGN.
 Three hours credit.
 Prerequisite, SP 113.
 A study of the techniques and problems of scenic design.
 The esthetic as well as the practical problems of the designer are presented.
-Settings, properties, costuming, and lighting are practiced within the theatre laboratory. - 240.
-ART EDUCATION IN 7TH, 8TH, AND 9TH GRADES.
+Settings, properties, costuming, and lighting are practiced within the theatre laboratory.

+240. ART IN THE 7TH, 8TH, AND 9TH GRADES.
 Five hours credit.

-A study and discussion of the problems of teaching and teacher preparation of art at the junior high school level, with emphasis on objectives, philosophy, and methods in the areas of drawing, painting, design and graphic arts.
+A study of the problems and techniques in art at the junior high school level, with emphasis on objectives, philosophy, and the actual experiments in the areas of drawing, painting, design and graphic arts.

-CRAFT PROCESSES IN 7TH, 8TH, AND 9TH GRADES.
-Four hours credit.

-Creative experiences in the craft activities adapted to the interests and needs of the junior high school student.

-301. SUPERVISION OF ART.
+- 241. CRAFT PROCESSES IN 7TH, 8TH, AND 9TH GRADES.
+Four hours credit. - Creative experiences in the craft activities adapted to the interests and needs of the junior high school student. - 301.
+SUPERVISION OF ART.
 Three hours credit.

-An exploration of the expanding role of art education in the total school program and a critical study of the role of the art supervisor and supervisory techniques.

-- 302. TRENDS IN ART EDUCATION.
+An exploration of the expanding role of art education in the total school program and a critical study of the role of the art supervisor and supervisory techniques. - 302.
+TRENDS IN ART EDUCATION.
 Two hours credit.
 An appraisal of the various points of view in art education and a comprehensive study of the current literature dealing with methods, media and techniques. - 303.
 ADVANCED WATERCOLOR PAINTING.
 Two hours credit.
 Prerequisite, FA 203.
 A study of recent developments in watercolor painting with emphasis on new techniques and mixed media. - 304.
 SEMINAR IN ART EDUCATION.
 Two hours credit.
 This seminar will be directed toward problems of teaching and supervision of art education in the high school.
 The scope of the course will remain flexible to enable the student to pursue the areas of his greatest need. - 305.
 ADVANCED COLOR THEORY.
 Four hours credit.
 Prerequisite, FA 105.
 An intensive study of creative color composition. - 315.
 CRAFT TRENDS IN THE SECONDARY SCHOOL.
 Two hours credit.